Skip to main content

 The Burwell v.
 Hobby Lobby Decision

 The Supreme Court only chose to address whether a religious belief may trump federal law such as the ACA.
 Justice Samuel Alito wrote the majority opinion.
-Five justices agreed that the ACA substantially burdened religion and did not serve the compelling interest required by the RFRA.
+Five justices agreed that the ACA substantially burdened religion.
+They also agreed that the ACA did not serve the compelling interest required by the RFRA.

-As a result, for-profit companies can get the same religious exemption for providing birth control coverage to their employees as non-profit religious organizations.
+For-profit companies get a religious exemption when it comes to covering birth control.
+Non-profit religious organizations can get the same.
 But, it is important to note that this ruling does not apply to publicly traded companies like Coca-Cola and Starbucks.
 Only closely-held corporations can claim a religious exemption.

 What is the Practical Effect of the Hobby Lobby Ruling?